-(1) The market value of the restricted stock unit awards that have not vested is calculated by multiplying the number of units that have not vested by the closing price of our common stock on December 31, 2010, which was \$14.19.
+(1) The market value of the restricted stock unit awards that have not vested is calculated by multiplying the number of units that have not vested by the closing price of our common stock on December 31, 2011, which was \$14.70.

 - (2) Currently fully vested and exercisable. - (3) Immediately exercisable for all option shares.
-The option becomes vested as to 20% of the shares 1 year after December 14, 2005 and 1/60th of the shares upon completion of each month of continuous service thereafter. - (4) The option becomes vested as to 25% of the shares 1 year after February 13, 2008 and 1/48th of the shares upon completion of each month of continuous service thereafter. - (5) 25% of the shares subject to the restricted stock units vest on each anniversary of the vesting start date of February 13, 2008, subject to the executive officer's continued service with us. - (6) The option becomes vested as to 25% of the shares 1 year after March 10, 2009 and 1/48th of the shares upon completion of each month of continuous service thereafter. - (7) 25% of the shares subject to the restricted stock units vest on each anniversary of the vesting start date of March 10, 2009, subject to the executive officer's continued service with us. - (8) The option becomes vested as to 25% of the shares 1 year after February 16, 2010 and 1/48th of the shares upon completion of each month of continuous service thereafter. - (9) 25% of the shares subject to the restricted stock units vest on each anniversary of the vesting start date of February 16, 2010, subject to the executive officer's continued service with us.
+The option becomes vested as to 20% of the shares 1 year after December 14, 2005 and 1/60th of the shares upon completion of each month of continuous service thereafter. - (4) The option becomes vested as to 25% of the shares 1 year after February 13, 2008 and 1/48th of the shares upon completion of each month of continuous service thereafter. - (5) 25% of the shares subject to the restricted stock units vest on each anniversary of the vesting start date of February 13, 2008, subject to the executive officer's continued service with us. - (6) The option becomes vested as to 25% of the shares 1 year after March 10, 2009 and 1/48th of the shares upon completion of each month of continuous service thereafter. - (7) 25% of the shares subject to the restricted stock units vest on each anniversary of the vesting start date of March 10, 2009, subject to the executive officer's continued service with us. - (8) The option becomes vested as to 25% of the shares 1 year after February 16, 2010 and 1/48th of the shares upon completion of each month of continuous service thereafter. - (9) 25% of the shares subject to the restricted stock units vest on each anniversary of the vesting start date of February 16, 2010, subject to the executive officer's continued service with us. - (10) 25% of the shares subject to the restricted stock units vest on each anniversary of the vesting start date of February 28, 2011, subject to the executive officer's continued service with us. - (11) Number shown is net of cancelled performance-based restricted stock units that were deemed not to be earned and were cancelled as of December 31, 2011.
+One-third of the shares subject to the restricted stock units vest on each anniversary of the vesting start date of February 28, 2011, subject to the executive officer's continued service with us.

-2010 Option Exercises and Stock Vested at Fiscal Year-End
+2011 Option Exercises and Stock Vested at Fiscal Year-End

-The following table presents certain information concerning the exercise of stock options by each of our Named Executive Officers during the year ended December 31, 2010.
+The following table presents certain information concerning the exercise of stock options by each of our Named Executive Officers during the year ended December 31, 2011.

-Name Option Awa ards Stock Aw ards
+Name Option Aw ards Stock Awa ırds

 Number of Shares Acquired on Exercise Value Realized on Exercise(1) Number of Shares Acquired on Vesting Value Realized on Vesting(2)

-Gary L. Lauer 20,733 \$ 350,016
+Gary L. Lauer 28,234 \$ 346,757

-Stuart M. Huizinga 5,000 \$ 51,750 7,455 \$ 126,326
+Stuart M. Huizinga 9,205 \$ 113,892

-Robert S. Hurley 4,222 \$ 71,415
+Robert S. Hurley 5,972 \$ 73,272

-Bruce A. Telkamp 9,765 \$ 164,748
+Bruce A. Telkamp 25,000 \$ 140,250 13,389 \$ 164,326

-Dr. Sheldon X. Wang 9,765 \$ 164,748
+Dr. Sheldon X. Wang 30,000 \$ 193,926 13,389 \$ 164,326

-(1) The value realized equals the difference between the option exercise price and the fair market value of the company's common stock on the date of exercise, multiplied by the number of shares for which the option was exercised.

-(2) The value realized equals the fair market value of the company's common stock on the date of vesting, multiplied by the number of shares acquired on vesting.
+- The value realized equals the difference between the option exercise price and the fair market value of the company's common stock on the date of exercise, multiplied by the number of shares for which the option was exercised. - (2) The value realized equals the fair market value of the company's common stock on the date of vesting, multiplied by the number of shares acquired on vesting.